 Over the past few years, Conservation Halton has embarked on a major review and update of our regulatory mapping (e.g., flood hazard mapping, wetland mapping, watercourse mapping, etc.).
 Updates to technical studies and modelling, using new tools and technologies, help us to better understand the nature and extent of existing hazards and/or wetlands.
 Mapping is a dynamic process.
 As mapping reviews and updates progress, refinements to the Approximate Regulation Limit mapping will be necessary, as additional hazard or regulated areas may be identified or removed.

 PLEASE NOTE: On February 16, 2024, the Province introduced O. Reg., 41/24, which alters the boundaries of CH’s regulated area.
-Conservation Halton is in the process of updating its Approximate Regulation Limit mapping for April 1, 2024.
+Conservation Halton has updated its Approximate Regulation Limit mapping for April 1, 2024.
 Learn more on our Permitting and Planning page.

 The first step to reducing the impact of flood damage within a community is to have mapping that helps us identify flood hazards, accurately.
 Conservation Halton is working with our partners to reduce flood risk in our communities by updating our floodplain maps, some of which are more than 20 years old.
 Updates to technical studies and modelling, using new tools and technologies, help us to better understand the extent of flood hazards.
 As mapping reviews and updates progress, refinements to Approximate Regulation Limit mapping will be necessary, as additional hazard or regulated areas may be identified and some may be removed.